Endothelial cell tropism: Filoviruses

 Ebola is one viral hemorrhagic fever virus that causes Ebola Virus Disease (EVD).
 Analysis of human samples of nonsurvivors of the disease have shown that the endothelium is significantly changed from the healthy state.
 Other alterations from homeostasis include the widespread expression of viral antigens in endothelial cells.
 The glycoprotein of the virus, which serves as the virus's "key" into the cell, has been indicated to majorly damage the endothelium.
 For instance, the liver has been highly implicated as an area of damage upon infection.
 Liver sinusoidal endothelial cells (LSEC) express a variety of scavenger receptors including FcγRIIb2 and mannose receptor which are critical in eliminating waste molecules in the liver but also engulf ligands via the CME pathway.
 In addition to supporting entry of virus, the interactions to these receptors also may also hinder the clearance of pharmaceuticals given to mitigate the infection.

 Orthomyxoviridae

 Influenza A H1N1 is a subtype of flu virus that targets and infects endothelial cells of the respiratory system, such as in the lung.
-The virus can also target the epithelium of the mucus membranes of these organ systems.
+The virus can also target the epithelium of the mucous membranes of these organ systems.
 Virus particles tend to exit from the lumen of the endothelium, leading to viral antigens found in the blood and lymphatic endothelial cells.
 However, as this virus spreads, it will be targeted to endothelial cells in lung but not in the brain, for instance.